rust-lang/vscode-rust/README.md

 4. Open a Rust project (`File > Add Folder to Workspace...`).
 Open the folder for the whole project (i.e., the folder containing `Cargo.toml`, not the `src` folder).
 5. You'll be prompted to install the Rust server.
-Once installed, it should start analyzing your project (RLS will also have to to build the project).
+Once installed, it should start analyzing your project (RLS will also have to build the project).

 ## Configuration